emma418/Library-Status-Dashboard/README.md

 **4.Create Seeder to Populate Books:**

-Create a new class DbSeeder and use it to populate the BookRepository with some initial movies.
+Create a new class DbSeeder and use it to populate the BookRepository with some initial books.

 **5. Create Controller and Service to operate books**